samhaswon/bible_search/README.md

 You may also preload all versions by simply calling the `load_all()` method.

+Finally, you can unload a version with the `unload_version()` method for a particular version.

 ## Supported Versions

 Supported versions can be listed with